Hk669/blog/docs/index.md

 ---
 # Hey there!

-I'm Hrushikesh Dokala, and I'm currently diving deep into AI infrastructure and understanding LLMs.
+I'm Hrushikesh Dokala, and I'm currently a *Maintainer* at [AutoGen](https://github.com/microsoft/autogen), diving deep into AI infrastructure and building applications around AI Agents.
 I specialize in backend development and love contributing to open source projects.
-I'm a **Beta** Microsoft Learn Student Ambassadors
+I'm a **Beta** Microsoft Learn Student Ambassadors.

 *Currently seeking internship opportunities.
 Grateful for any leads shared.
 Thank you in advance.*

-**Fun fact**: When I'm not coding, you can find me on the football field, enjoying the beautiful game and staying active.

 ## Packages I Built